22 weeks pregnant: advice, symptoms and what to expect

 Here are some symptoms you may begin to experience and everything you need to know about your body and your baby at 22 weeks pregnant.

-Counting your pregnancy in weeks and months can get confusing.
+Working out your due date can get confusing.
 You are five months pregnant now.
 Congratulations.
 Between 20 and 24 weeks, you're at the halfway mark!

 In the fifth month of your pregnancy, you'll probably feel your baby moving inside you a lot more (which is super exciting), and you might begin to feel more symptoms.